juanperi/jquerySessionTimeoutHandler/README.md

 - **defaultSessionTime**

-Default session timeTime in milliseconds.
+Default session time in milliseconds.

 If set to false, the time will be retrieved from the server via retrieveTimeLeftUrl.